-This is the method that first springs to mind for most people, however it is probably the least effective way to preserve wine.
-It can be a good way to preserve white and rosé wines however it is not the best solution for your wine.
+This is the method that first springs to mind for most people; however, it is probably the least effective way to preserve wine.
+It can be an excellent way to preserve white and rosé wines; however, it is not the best solution for your wine.

 This is a simple and easy way to preserve your wine and is ideal between servings.
 (See the Grip wine bottle stoppers)

 This preservation method includes sealers and a pump.
-The sealer features a coloured indicator to let you know whether or not your opened bottle of wine is protected from the air.
+The sealer features a coloured indicator to let you know whether your opened bottle of wine is protected from the air.